2020 New Orleans Saints season: Preseason

 The Saints' preseason schedule was announced on May 7, but was later cancelled due to the COVID-19 pandemic.

 Regular season

 Schedule

 The Saints' 2020 schedule was announced on May 7.

 Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: vs. Tampa Bay Buccaneers

 With the win, the Saints began the year at 1–0 for the second year in a row.
-This was also the first since the 2009 season in which the team beat Tom Brady.

 Week 2: at Las Vegas Raiders

 This was the first NFL game in Las Vegas or in the state of Nevada.
 With the loss, the Saints dropped to 1–1 on the season.

 Week 3: vs. Green Bay Packers

 With the tough loss, the Saints dropped to 1–2 for the first time since 2017.
 This also marks their first loss to the Packers since the 2012 season.

 Week 4: at Detroit Lions

 With this win against Detroit, the Saints improve to 2–2.